 5. Mecca banned coffee

-Coffee was banned in Mecca in 1511.
+Coffee was banned in Mecca in 1511, quite soon after its first appearance in Ethiopia.
 It was believed to stimulate radical thinking and idleness.

 6. Add cream, keep your coffee warm

 Coffee stays warm 20% longer when you add cream.
 You’ll have to ask a physicist about that one.
 We reckon it might have something to do with the principle that makes hot water more suitable for making ice cubes than cold water when you’re in a hurry to cool down your fresh beverage.

 In ancient Arab culture, apparently still applicable in Saudi Arabia, woman can allegedly find legal ‘grounds’ (get it?) for divorce if her husband fails to bring her fresh coffee in the morning.

 The word espresso comes from Italian and means “expressed” or “forced out”.
 Espresso is made by forcing very hot water under high pressure through finely ground, compacted coffee.

 Coffee beans grow on a bush.
 They are actually the pit of a berry, which makes them a fruit.
 There are two main varieties of beans: green and red.

 Red beans have a nicer smell and are less acidic.
 They are used to produce lighter coffees.
 The longer that coffee beans have been roasted, the healthier they are.
 Decaffeinated coffee comes from a chemical process where the caffeine is taken out of the beans.
 The caffeine is then often sold to Coca-Cola, a major buyer.